codelibra/Interactive-TODO/README.md

 4. the centre should be completely editable after clicking the edit button
 5. it should allow the addition of subtasks, changing the priority, changing the title etc..

+Group the sidebar by the groups.
+At the end of each group there should be option to add todo At the end of  all of them there shoudl be form add group